yousoferfani/machine-learning-trader/README.md

 # machine-learning-trader
-Proof of concept for a machine learning trader utilizing
+Proof of concept for a machine learning trader